etuckeriv/Ghosts-of-John/README.md

 ### Playing

-Play begins with John waking up in the morning (and a test for posession of him).
+Play begins with John waking up in the morning (and with a test for posession of him).
 The GM then describes the circumstances into which he wakes up.
 With all the different Spirits that haunt John, you never can tell.
 He could be in a gutter somewhere, or he could be in a palatial estate, or anywhere in between.
 The Spirits really have no idea how they ended up here.

 At this point, the Spirits should start working on fulfilling their obsessions and avoiding getting John killed.
 Inevitably, their Willpowers will decrease.
 Once all of the Spirits are out of Willpower, John regains possession, sinks back into sleep, and the game session is over.